 Who were the Amalekites?Question: "Who were the Amalekites?"

-Answer: The Amalekites were a tribe first mentioned during the time of Abraham (Genesis 14:7).
-Though the Amalekites are not mentioned in the table of nations in Genesis 10, in Numbers 24:20 they are referred to as “first among the nations.”
+Answer: The Amalekites were a formidable tribe of nomads living in the area south of Canaan, between Mount Seir and the Egyptian border.
+The Amalekites are not listed in the table of nations in Genesis 10, as they did not originate until after Esau’s time.
+In Numbers 24:20 Balaam refers to the Amalekites as “first among the nations,” but he most likely meant only that the Amalekites were the first ones to attack the Israelites upon their exodus from Egypt or that the Amalekites were “first” in power at that time.
 Genesis 36 refers to the descendants of Amalek, the son of Eliphaz and grandson of Esau, as Amalekites (verses 12 and 16).
 So, the Amalekites were somehow related to, but distinct from, the Edomites.

 Scripture records the long-lasting feud between the Amalekites and the Israelites and God’s direction to wipe the Amalekites off the face of the earth (Exodus 17:8–13; 1 Samuel 15:2; Deuteronomy 25:17).
 Why God would call His people to exterminate an entire tribe is a difficult question, but a look at history may give some insight.